AlttiRi/twitter-click-and-save/README.md

 ### If the script does not work

 The userscript may do not work if you have set `"Enhanced Tracking Protection"` to `"Strict"` in Firefox (`"Tracking content"` option of the "Custom" preset) in `about:preferences#privacy`.
+Try to enable `"Strict Tracking Protection Fix"` in the userscript settings popup.